mrjshzk/GodotIK/README.md

 > I needed IK.
 People said IK was hard.
 I did it anyway.

-This project provides three classes:
+This project provides four classes:

 - **`GodotIK`**
   A `SkeletonModifier` that does all the magic.